 Field trips are academic activities that are held off school grounds.
 There are also other trips that are part of the school's co-curricular and extra-curricular program.
 No student may participate in any school-sponsored trip without parental consent.
-Attendance rules apply to all field trips.
+Attendance rules apply to all field trips along with Academic Eligibility guidelines in some cases.